My time off: amazing. Beyond words. Every since: a disaster.

 - “Europeans were also more likely to have strong negative stereotypes of Americans with 55% seeing Americans as being manipulative, 47% seeing them as selfish and 45% seeing them as aggressive.
 The most positive character trait Europeans saw in Americans was bold and daring (48%).
 American views of Europeans were rather more positive with 36% seeing Europeans as respectful; however 34% of Americans viewed all Europeans as snobbish.”

-- “Despite the intervening ocean, Canadians and Americans tend to feel closer to most European countries than the latter do to each other.”
+- “Despite the intervening ocean, Canadians and Americans tend to feel closer to most European countries than` to each other.”

 - “Several nationalities, including Americans, British, French, Germans and Europeans generally, are considered “keen consumers.”
 However, both the French and British are also seen to be particularly “snobbish,” while the Americans are considered “manipulative,” “bold” and “aggressive.”
 Of all the characteristics discussed, respondents around the world were least likely to think that Americans are “sensible,” “respectful” or “reliable.”

 Acknowledging the cultural and perceptive rift between North America and Europe, the British Council created the Transatlantic Network 2020, with an inaugural summit in Ireland last year.
 Every year a new class of young leaders from North America and Europe is added to the network, and each year another summit is convened, its location alternating between Europe and North America.
 The hope is that these young leaders will discuss mutual problems, collaborate on projects, and help spread more transatlantic understanding.